quadrant-newmedia/jsform/README.md

 ## Demo/Testing

 This project is difficult to demo/test properly without a backend. [django_jsform](https://github.com/quadrant-newmedia/django_jsform) provides Django integration for jsform, and also serves as the official test/demo repository.

+## Feedback/Issues

+If you have any questions, suggestions or comments, feel free to [create a new issue](https://github.com/quadrant-newmedia/jsform/issues/new).